OUR TEAM

 James M. Hussey — Chief Executive Officer

 Jim Hussey is the Chief Executive Officer of Seneca Therapeutics.
 He is a Pharmacist with an MBA who has spent the last 25+ years in pharma & biotech C-suite positions.
 He was most recently the acting US President at Morphosys.
 Mr. Hussey joined Seneca Therapeutics in August 2020.
-Mr.Hussey and Dr. Hallenbeck expect to have the company’s lead product, SVV-001, in clinical trials by late 2023.
+Mr.Hussey and Dr. Hallenbeck expect to have the company’s lead product, SVV-001, in clinical trials by mid 2025.

-As Corporate Secretary for Seneca, Ms. Ingram is working closely with Dr. Hallenbeck and Mr. Hussey as a liaison between the investors and the Board of Directors.
-She has over 15 years of Human Resource Management with a concentration in Corporate Governance and Equity Incentive Plan Design and Implementation.
-She collaborated with Dr. Hallenbeck at Neotropix where they successfully led a team of 15 scientists in a GMP facility and completed murine studies to support the first-in-human clinical trial using SVV-001 as an immunotherapeutic treatment for cancer.
-Seneca Therapeutics has an open IND to begin a clinical trial in late 2023.
+As Business Operations and Executive Assistant, Research & Development for Seneca, Ms. Ingram is responsible for the R&D budgetary forecast and project management of R&D studies and spending.
+She has over 20 years of Human Resource Management with a concentration in Corporate Governance and Equity Incentive Plan Design and Implementation.
+She collaborated with Dr. Hallenbeck at Neotropix where they successfully led a team of 15 scientists in a GMP facility/vivarium and completed many pre-clinical studies to support the first-in-human clinical trial using SVV-001 as an immunotherapeutictreatment for cancer.
+Seneca Therapeutics has an open IND to begin a clinical trial in early 2025.

 LINA FRANCO ACHURY — ASSOCIATE DIRECTOR OF RESEARCH AND DEVELOPMENT